CryptvJet/Binary-Pulse-Game/README.md

 ## Game Overview

-The game board consists of a grid of binary cells.
-Launching a pulse causes it to travel in a straight line, flipping the state of each cell it touches.
+The game board consists of a small 2x2 grid of binary cells.
+Clicking a cell fires a pulse in a random direction, flipping the state of each cell it touches.
 Points are awarded for clearing patterns with as few pulses as possible.

 ## New Features

-- **Directional Pulse Control** – click a cell and press an arrow key (or WASD) to fire in that direction.
-If no key is pressed within half a second the pulse launches to the right.
-- **Null Wells** – right-click a cell to create or remove a Null Well.
-Pulses vanish when touching these voids.
+- **Random Pulse Firing** – clicking a cell immediately fires a pulse in a random direction.
 - **Cell Density** – after selecting a cell, press `0-9` to set its density which slows pulses passing through.
 - **Recursive Pulses** – pulses entering dense clusters spawn additional pulses creating emergent behavior.
-- **Auto Mode** – toggle automatic firing using the `Auto Mode` button.
+- **Auto Mode** – repeatedly fires pulses in random directions until paused.
-- **Rapid Fire** – hold the middle mouse button to continuously fire pulses from the cell under your cursor.
-- **Debug Panel** – live statistics appear beside the grid showing pulse count, active "1" cells, Null Wells and average density.
+- **Debug Panel** – live statistics appear beside the grid showing pulse count, active "1" cells and average density.

 ## Roadmap

 - Directional firing and cell density mechanics.
-- Null Wells that absorb pulses.
 - Recursive pulse generation from dense areas.
 - Automatic simulation mode and debug tooling.